 Links

-If you’d like to read more about my travels in the UK, click on the countries following links; England, Scotland and Wales.
+If you would like to read more about my travels in the UK, click on the following links: England, Scotland and Wales.

-If you want to check out UK passes and what you should get for where then read my blog on Explore the UK with Passes.
+Want to learn about UK passes and what you should get for where?
+You can read my blog on Save Money and Explore the UK with an Attraction Pass.

 Travel Resources

-- Flights, Accommodation & Car Hire – You can search for the cheapest flights and accommodation using Booking.com, Skyscanner, Hopper and WayAway, which has 5% cashback.
+- Flights & Accommodation—You can search for the cheapest flights and accommodation using AviaSales, Booking.com, or Tripadvisor.

-- Travel Insurance – is your number one thing to pack when you’re travelling.
-Cover-More Australia, Cover-More New Zealand, EKTA, Travel Insurance Master and Insubuy are invaluable in keeping you insured during your travels.
+- Travel Insurance is the number one thing to pack when you’re travelling.
+Cover-More Australia, Cover-More New Zealand, EKTA, Travel Insurance Master, and Insubuy provide insurance coverage during your travels.

-- Attractions – buy before you leave home with these great sites, Big Bus Tour, Get Your Guide, GoCity and Viator.
+- Attractions—buy before you leave home with these great sites: Big Bus Tour, Get Your Guide, GoCity and Viator.

-- Sim cards – Try Airalo is the world’s first eSIM store that solves the pain of high roaming bills by giving travellers access to eSIMs (digital SIM cards).
+- SIM cards—Try Airalo, the world’s first eSIM store, which solves the pain of high roaming bills by giving travellers access to eSIMs (digital SIM cards).

-If you want more tips, try my Travel Links and Resource page.
+- If you are interested in more tips, try my Travel Links and Resources page.

 Would be fascinating to learn about the Kelpies and other local folklore.
 The photo of the Kelpie up close really does look into your soul and that’s seeing it on a screen – can only imagine what it would be like in person!